Understand Emotions

 Download the ABCs of REBT worksheet (pdf) Watch a video about the ABCDE Model.
 (6:35)

+Knowing what you are thinking is a part of Creating Clarity.
 One of the Four Agreements is to Be Impeccable With Your Words.
 Uplift yourself with honest self-talk using REBT.

-more tools for understanding emotions:
+learn more about understanding emotions:

 This is one of the weekly activities for a Year of Personal Development and part of the series on emotional intelligence.